sabarish-vm/mvr/README.md

 # Mover (mvr)

-An alternative to `zmv` from `zsh`.
+An alternative to `zmv` from `zsh` for linux and macOS.
 A cli tool that can move and also copy based on regex patterns.

 # Features and TODO: